Navy drives away Chinese 'spy' vessel from Indian waters

 43-year-old Indian-origin man in Singapore charged for setting off fireworks on Diwali

 As per the laws, foreign nations are not allowed to carry out research activities in the Exclusive Economic Zone (EEZ).
-Therefore, the Indian Navy warship which was sent to monitor the Chinese vessel cautioned it, and signalled it to move out of the Indian waters.
+Therefore, the Indian Navy warship which was sent to monitor the Chinese vessel cautioned it and signalled it to move out of the Indian waters.